Pupil & School Support Teacher

 Pupil and School Support teachers work with nursery, primary and secondary schools supporting SENCOs and other school-based staff to develop provision to meet children’s needs.

-We are looking to appoint teachers who are keen to improve outcomes for children with cognition and learning difficulties and support the strategic direction of SEND in the Local Authority.
+We are looking to appoint a teacher who is keen to improve outcomes for children with cognition and learning difficulties and support the strategic direction of SEND in the Local Authority.

 Birmingham City Council is committed to safeguarding and promoting the welfare of children and young people and expects all staff to share this commitment.